realA10001986/Time-Circuits-Display/README.md

 For technical reasons, the TCD must reboot after mp3 files are uploaded in this way.

-Please remember that the maximum bitrate for mp3 files is 128kbps.
-Also note that the uploaded files are stored to the root folder of the SD card, so this way of uploading cannot be used to upload music files for the Music Player.
+The maximum bitrate for mp3 files is 128kbps.

+The uploaded files are stored to the root folder of the SD card, so this way of uploading cannot be used to upload music files for the Music Player.

 ## The Music Player